-What is preload of crossed roller bearings?
+What is the preload of crossed roller bearings?
 Generally, rolling bearings have a certain clearance under working conditions.
-However, in order to achieve a specific purpose, when the cross roller bearing is assembled, apply a certain internal load through adjustment of the clearance to achieve negative clearance.
+However, in order to achieve a specific purpose, during the cross roller bearing's assembly, apply a certain internal load through adjustment of the clearance to achieve negative clearance.
 This method is called preload.

 After the bearing is pre-loaded, the internal clearance is eliminated, and each rolling element is subjected to a certain preload, so that the cross roller ring is supported from all directions.
 Therefore the running accuracy is improved, and the shaft will be positioned correctly in the axial and radial directions.